 You also start with less ammo than in previous Battlefields, meaning there's more pressure to find resupply crates and support players—ammo conservation and loot hunting, again, scream battle royale.

-For more on Battlefield 5, here's where we think it improves over Battlefield 1 based on our experience in the closed alpha test.
+If you aren't already playing Battlefield 5, here's our review.
 Let us know in the comments where you think the battle royale genre should go next (if anywhere), in Battlefield or otherwise.